benjefferies/gogo-garage-opener/README.md

 #### Future

 * Open garage door via location i.e. Automatically open garage within 100 metres of your garage.
 I have found a nice way to do this using [Automate](http://llamalab.com/automate/).
-I can upload a template of a flow if anyone would find it useful.